galenyuan/vue-datepicker/README.md

-# vue-datepicker
+# Vue Datepicker

-> Datepicker for Vuejs
+> Here is a Datepicker plug-in for Vuejs

 ## Build Setup